-Writing samples are required for placement in ENC 1101 English Communications I which are graded by the English faculty for determination of proper placement in the English sequence.
-Students with writing scores of less than 45 on the ASSET take ENC 0001 College Prep English; those with scores of 45 to 49 or with an unfavorable evaluation on the writing sample are required to enroll in LIN 1340 Writing and Grammar (a degree credit course) before enrolling in ENC 1101 English Communication I.
+Writing samples are required for placement in ENC 1101, English Composition I, which are graded by the English faculty for determination of proper placement in the English sequence.
+Students who have placement test scores above the cutoff but have a score of 2 or below on the writing sample are required to enroll in LIN 1340, Writing and Grammar, (a degree credit course) before enrolling in ENC 1101, English Composition I.

-In mathematics, students with ASSET scores below 16 take MAT 0024 College Prep Algebra or MAT 0002 Developmental Arithmetic as appropriate prior to enrolling in MAC 1102 Introductory College Algebra.
-Students whose scores on the ASSET are 5 or below will be required to enroll in MAT 0002 before enrolling in MAT 0024.
+In mathematics, students with ASSET scores below 16 take MAT 0024, College Prep Algebra, or MAT 0002, Developmental Arithmetic, as appropriate prior to enrolling in MAC 1102, Introductory College Algebra.
+Students whose scores on the AS-SET are 5 or below will be required to enroll in MAT 0002 before enrolling in MAT 0024.

 A student's indicated program will determine when entry-level testing has to be completed.
-Full-time, degree program students (those taking 12 hours or more) must take the ASSET, MAPS, or other approved test prior to completing registration.
-Parttime, degree program students (those taking less than 12 hours) may defer the test up to 12 cumulative hours of college work.
+Fulltime, degree program students (those taking 12 hours or more) must take the ASSET, MAPS, or other approved test prior to completing registration.
+Part-time, degree program students (those taking less than 12 hours) may defer the test up to 12 cumulative hours of college work.

 Students not seeking a degree will be classified as "General Freshman" until they declare a major or specialization.
-However, they must fulfill the entrylevel placement testing requirements before enrolling In English, mathematics or humanities courses.
+However, they must fulfill the entry-level placement testing requirements before enrolling in English, mathematics or humanities courses.